thompsonsed/pycoalescence/README.md

 ###Introduction
-pycoalescence is a python package for spatially-explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially-explicit neutral simulations.
-Simulations themselves are performed in c++ using [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html) for excellent performance, whilst the python interface provides a simple solution for setting up and analysing simulations.
+pycoalescence is a Python package for spatially-explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially-explicit neutral simulations.
+Simulations themselves are performed in C++ using [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html) for excellent performance, whilst the Python interface provides a simple solution for setting up and analysing simulations.

 For full documentation please see [here](https://pycoalescence.readthedocs.io/en/release/).